A barbell and a plate of food on a weathered wooden table in early morning light — simple tools for physical and mental resilience.

 Why Exercise Works on the Brain

-What Protein Has to Do With This
+What Diet Has to Do With This

 The exercise side of the equation is fairly well understood at this point.
 The nutrition side is not.